Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 HOW TO BUILD
 ------------

-Ensure that you have at least JDK 18 to build the game.\n
+Ensure that you have at least JDK 18 to build the game.<br>
 Note: This game was built in IntelliJ.